 So, the numbers and types of crimes that were prosecuted relied on an active victim who was determined to take the cases to court.
 We have to remember that victims of crime had many options.
 They could come to terms with the perpetrator, and accept money in damages or compensation (a process known as compounding).
 Employers could sack workers who stole their workplace materials.
 Victims of assault could use physical retribution themselves; violent husbands could be subject to "Rough Music" (community sanctions) in their neighbourhood.

 Some crimes were part-and-parcel of the times.
 The early-nineteenth-century body-snatchers or “Resurrection Men” who stole bodies for medical classes were a product of a shortage of available cadavers for the doctors to practice on.
 Their trade died out.
-So too, has child-stripping disappeared (the practice of stealing clothes from infants).
+So too, has child-stripping (the practice of stealing clothes from infants), which has also receded from common parlance.
 There were few crimes involving vehicles before the First World War, whilst now traffic offences take up a considerable amount of magistrates’ courts time.

 The crimes that did not make it into court tell us as much as the crimes that did, but it is the latter which the evidence forces us to focus on.
 We can see what kinds of crimes people thought were worth prosecution, and who brought those cases to court.
 Unfortunately, this tends to skew our view of the type and amount of crimes that predominated.
 It was not until the mid-nineteenth century that the government published annual crime statistics.
 Although these were deeply flawed, it is possible to see how crime (or prosecution) trends were presented, and determine why the Victorian State and the general public reacted to apparent outbreaks of crime at particular times.